wizardmanannan/CX16Agi/README.md

 7. Navigate to the directory CX16Agi directory in a command prompt, the root of the repo
 8. Type 'Make'
 9. Download and install 'OSFMount' from: https://www.osforensics.com/tools/mount-disk-images.html
+10. Even if you already have it installed add OSFMount to the path folder in the environment variables.
+Mine is: C:\Program Files\OSFMount
-10. Get an AGI 1 or 2 game.
+11. Get an AGI 1 or 2 game.
 Games cannot be provided for obvious reasons.
 Check out http://agiwiki.sierrahelp.com/index.php?title=Sierra_AGI_Release_List for a list.
 Note many games can be legally purchased on GOG https://www.gog.com/.
 Also note due to the immaturity of this project the game is not yet guaranteed to work
 11. Copy the following files from your game folder to the root of an SD card: